How to Create Frugal Budgeting Spreadsheet for Beginners: Master Your Money in 30 Days with Zero Stress

 4. Repeat until debt-free

-I had a client who paid off $20,000 in credit card debt in just 18 months using this method.
+A client used this method to pay off $20,000 in credit card debt in 18 months.
 She cut expenses, picked up a side gig, and threw every extra dollar at her debt.
 It wasn’t easy, but the feeling of freedom was worth it.

 Continuing the Budgeting Journey

 Your budget isn’t set in stone – it should evolve as your life changes.
-I review my personal budget template every few months to make sure it still aligns with my goals.
+I review my budget template every few months to ensure it aligns with my goals.

 Supplementary Budgeting Resources